bitfocus/companion-module-philips-sicp/companion/HELP.md

 Make sure your display is connected to your LAN and has a static IP, or you have made a DHCP reservation on your router.

-To start the display with the module, TCP should always be available.
+To start the display through Companion, TCP should always be available on your display.
+In the model I use this is done by setting the "Power save mode" to mode 3 or 4.

-Or Wake On LAN should be enabled on both the display and the module config.
+Alternatively Wake On LAN can be used, in this case WoL should be enabled on both the display and the module config.

 ## Actions